 - thinning skin

 Going through menopause can increase the risk of certain diseases, such as heart disease, osteoporosis, and certain cancers.
 Therefore, it is imperative to stay in touch with a doctor both during and after menopause.

 Each person’s experience of menopause is different.
 Menopause symptoms will affect and bother some people more than others.

 One of the main treatments for menopause symptoms is hormone replacement therapy (HRT).
 This involves taking forms of estrogen and progesterone to mimic the natural menstrual cycle.

 HRT can help reduce or prevent the symptoms relating to declining estrogen levels.
-HRT does not provide contraception, so if someone needs contraception and also desires relief from perimenopause symptoms, birth control pills can be ideal for treatment.
+HRT does not provide contraception, so if a person needs contraception and desires relief from perimenopause symptoms, birth control pills can be ideal for treatment.

-    However, medication is not always necessary.
-Some people find relief from home remedies, which may include:
+However, medication is not always necessary to manage symptoms.
+Some people find relief from home remedies, which include:

 - reducing caffeine intake

 - using ice packs to manage hot flashes